Author and Educator

 - Pinch of cinnamon (optional)

-Mix flour and sugar with butter.
-Add egg yolk and salt.
+In a large bowl, mix flour, sugar, and salt with butter.
+Add egg yolk.
 Work the fat into the flour and egg mixture very quickly with your fingers or a heavy fork (or do it in a mixer with a paddle attachment), breaking up the fat and mixing it with the flour until it is the size of small peas.
 At this point you may or may not need additional liquid.
 Judge carefully.
 If you add too much liquid, you’ll have to add more flour, and that makes a tough crust.
 If you do need liquid, add a little ice water, a tablespoon at a time, work it in, then see if you can pull the dough into a ball with your hands.
 If not, add a touch more water.
 The idea is to get a light ball of dough that can be rolled out without crumbling or breaking apart.
 Pat the ball rather flat on plastic wrap, wrap it up, and chill in the refrigerator from 30 minutes to 2 hours.

-Bake for 1 to 1 1/2 hours, until the crust is brown and firm to the touch and the apples bubble up a bit around the edge.
-Remove from the oven and let stand 2 minutes; then run a sharp knife around the edge of the tart and invert it onto a plate larger than the skillet.
+Bake until apples bubble up a bit around the edge and pastry is golden brown, about 30 to 35 minutes.
+Remove from the oven and let stand 30 minutes; then run a sharp knife around the edge of the tart and carefully invert it onto a plate larger than the skillet.
 Do this quickly and deftly so that apples don’t fall off.
+Arrange any apples that are stuck to the skillet.

 Cut into wedges and serve warm.
 Heavy cream, whipped cream, or vanilla ice cream make delicious accompaniments.